|Publishers Home History Glossary Guides Artists Techniques Topicals Warfare Blog Contact|

 Loudolph Hensel 1875-1927

-Hensel left New York City in 1866 to apprentice at a photo studio in Port Jarvis.
+Hensel left New York City in 1866 to apprentice at a photo studio in Port Jervis.
 By 1875 he began creating photographs and in 1878 he moved to Hawley, Pennsylvania where he set up his own studio.
 Hensel produced stereo-cards, photo booklets for tourists, real photo postcards, and was an early publisher of private malling cards in sepia.
 He later produced many tinted halftone view-cards of local scenes.
 In addition to shooting traditional landscapes he captured many images of industry.

 John Hepburn 1870-1955